- Organize and consolidate all your financial information.

 - Start planning for your post-divorce finances.
 Having a financial roadmap for the future can help give you comfort.

 - Take care of yourself.
 Divorce can be overwhelming, so make sure to find ways to recharge through the process.

 Every divorce is different.
 It's often complicated and messy—but it can also be a bridge to a new you.

 Whether you're going through it yourself or supporting a loved one who is, we're here to help you find the information you need to navigate the process.
-Here are a few tips to help you or a loved one through a divorce.
+Here are some tips to help you or a loved one through a divorce.

 1. Get organized

 No matter where you are in the process, an important step is to organize and consolidate all your financial information.
 Start by listing all your accounts: bank accounts, brokerage, retirement, credit cards, mortgages, and any other loans.
 Next, do the same for all your sources of income.

 Then gather documents for everything, including account statements, pay stubs, tax returns, and more.
 If it pertains to money, collect it for your records.
 It is better to have too much information than not enough.
 Having this information can aid you with any negotiations and help you feel more empowered and in control of your situation.